Economic Accounts for Agriculture

 The Economic Accounts for Agriculture (EAA) is an annual statement of the agricultural business results, including crop and animal sales products, intermediate consumption, grants and taxes.
 The Economic Accounts for Agriculture shows the results before depreciation, interest and remuneration of labor.
 The statistics are calculated in million Danish kroner and as price and volume indices.
 It is broken down by type and geographical by region.

 The COVID-19 crisis have no impact on this statistic.

 The Economic Accounts for Agriculture is yearly calculated based on data from many different statistics, mainly from the agricultural statistics.
 The values of the different products are calculated using prices and quantities.
 Data is validated when the primary statistics are calculated but it is also validated when used in the calculation of the Economic Accounts for Agriculture.

 The Economic Accounts for Agriculture is relevant for the Danish authorities especially the Ministry of Environment and Food of Denmark, EU and the agricultural organizations, so they can follow the development in the economic activities in the agricultural sector.
 It is also an input to the National Accounts.
-There are a working group connected to the agricultural statistics which also includes the Economic Accounts for Agriculture.

 Accuracy and reliability